sgri/spring-reinject/README.md

 ## How it works
 You add a special bean factory post-processor to your application context.
 Then you register your mocks in your test's constructor.
 Then Spring constructs an application context for your test case, and the post-processor replaces bean definitions with new bean definitions which refer to mocks.
 Original beans are never created.

-Your mock becomes a Spring bean, it means that it can have auto-wired fields like a normal spring bean!
+Your mock becomes a Spring bean, it means that it can have auto-wired fields like a normal bean!

 ## Add a Maven dependency